SuperIden3/My-Snippets/README.md

-Here, this is where I code JavaScript files.
+Here, this is where I code `JavaScript` files.
-They might have some HTML files, but it also has JavaScript.

 ```js
 alert('Check out the code!')
 ```

-JavaScript is what creates the behavior of a page.
+`JavaScript` is what creates the behavior of a page.

-For instance, if you want to create a button that shows you the date, that's on your device, printed on a new line, you would use JavaScript.
+For instance, if you want to create a button that shows you the date, that's on your device, printed on a new line, you would use `JavaScript`, along with some `HTML`.

 ```html
 <!DOCTYPE html>